-Step 2: How do you progress to become a Member Organisation?
+Step 2: How do you progress to become an Associate Member Organisation?

-RIGs who wish to apply to become an MO are encouraged to utilise the following document
+RIGs or AMOs who wish to apply to become an MO are encouraged to utilise the following document

 for guidance in the development of curriculum submission for membership in IFOMPT.
-Once the educational programme of your RIG is ready and the Advisory Group on RIG Development have given the go-ahead, and you have sorted out your organisational structure, the formal application to become a MO can be submitted.
+Once the educational programme of your RIG or AMO is ready and the Advisory Group on Membership Development have given the go-ahead, and you have sorted out your organisational structure, the formal application to become a MO can be submitted.
 The applications should contain the list of documents required

 and an application of US$1.000.00 is payable.